 The current set of national framework conditions is not fixed for a longer term but is subject to change in coming years.
-This may for instance be a barrier with respect to the currently discussed implementation of carbon contracts for difference (CCfD), which would guarantee producers of low-carbon steel a fixed carbon price (i.e. CO2 emission price) to make their decarbonisation projects financially viable.
+This may for instance be a barrier with respect to the currently discussed implementation of carbon contracts for difference (CCfD): A 'strike price' is agreed upon between a state and a producing company over a defined period which anticipates the expected future increase of certificate prices.
+The aim of these contracts is to hedge the higher future prices.
+If the 'strike price' is higher than the market price, the state covers the difference.
+In the opposite case, the company covers the difference.
+This would guarantee producers of low-carbon steel a fixed future $CO_2$ emission price, decrease their investment risks and make their decarbonisation projects financially viable already in short-term.
 However, if national framework conditions in this respect are unknown, precarious and heterogeneous, this may become a barrier.